-Distinctions between the purity of certain colors or patterns only matters if you want a Ragdoll for the show-ring.
+Ragdoll kittens are born pure white, with the color and pattern developing over the first few weeks of their life.
+Distinctions between the purity of certain colors or patterns only matter if you want a Ragdoll for the show ring.
 Otherwise, these cats all have the same mild, loving personality regardless of coloring.

 Ragdoll Cat Size and Build

 Ragdolls continue to grow and their coat coloring continues to develop until they are about three or four years old.
-Female Ragdolls usually weigh around 10-15 pounds, and males can weigh more than 20 pounds—they are some of the largest domesticated cats!
+Female Ragdolls usually weigh around 10-15 pounds, and male Ragdolls can weigh more than 20 pounds—they are some of the largest domesticated cats!